Contact Me

 Selecting a Contractor

 • "Pre-qualify" a contractor.
 This is the first step before selecting the actual contractor for your project.
 Use the resources available to you.
-Some, like George Neuwirt Construction, LLC have websites like this one where you can read testimonials from previous clients, view the history of the company and, best of all, view a portfolio of projects that the contractor has completed - all before even meeting the contractor himself.
 Websites are a terrific way to help you decide whether or not you'd like to work with a contractor or contact him/her for an estimate.

 • Check references.
 Ask for a list of previous customers who have authorized "drive-buys" or have given references to the contractor from their own project.